adrianaleal/ecg-preictal-identification-epilepsy/FeatureExtraction/README.md

 __How to run the code:__

 Run main_extract_features.m script.
-This is an example code to run feature extraction using example data from two 5-min RR interval series (corresponding to the ones depicted in Figures S5, S6 and S7 in Supplementary Material).
+This is an example code to run feature extraction using example data from two 5-min RR interval series (corresponding to the ones depicted in Figures S5, S6 and S7 in Supplementary Material, extracted from the first seizure of patient 8902).

 Functions included in folder HRVFeatures to run main_extract_features.m: